-Life sciences is a diverse area of research that relies on some of the most intense computing to achive its mission.
+Life sciences is a diverse area of research that relies on some of the most intense computing to achieve its mission.

 The urgency of high performance computing on this work continues to increase - and needs every assistance to achieve faster throughput.

-Allinea's tools help life science researchers and developers to accelerate the performance of their code and to spend less time struggling with bugs, whilst system owners achieve higher throughput from the same system.
+Allinea's tools help Life Science researchers and developers to accelerate the performance of their code and to spend less time struggling with bugs, whilst system owners achieve higher throughput from their technology.
 Analyzing core issues within the application software such as I/O and threads and processor usage means no ounce of performance is left behind.

 Our Success Stories

 When Dr. Aurel Neic, postdoctoral researcher at the Institute of Biophysics, Medical University of Graz, and his team wanted to develop a simulation framework for the human heart, he turned, like so many scientific researchers, to the power of the supercomputer.